Our Community

 Dear Friends of The Open Road

-Creativity! is the theme for April’s peace, love, happiness & understanding.
+Check out the March issue of peace, love, happiness & understanding.
 There is a peace, love, happiness & understanding Archive.

-Bibliophiles Unanimous!, the Open Road literary salon, meets every other Sunday at 3 p.m.
+Bibliophiles Unanimous!, the Open Road literary salon, meets one Sunday a month at at 3 p.m.
 (PDT) on Zoom.
-Sunday, April 7th, our theme will be Mysteries!
-What are your favorite mystery stories, novels & films?
+On March 16th, our topic is Poems!

 The Open Road is fiscal sponsor of the Mom Foundation Nepal.
 Click on Mom Foundation to go to the web page and learn more.